paulkarpenko/us-code-ui/uscode/title-05-government-organization-and-employees/chapter-057-travel-transportation-and-subsistence.md

 #### Effective Date of 1979 Amendment
 Amendment by Pub.
 L. 96–54 effective July 12, 1979, see section 2(b) of Pub.
 L. 96–54, set out as a note under [section 305 of this title](./chapter-003-powers.md#section-305).

-#### Delegation of Functions
-Authority of President under subsec. (a) of this section to establish maximum rates of per diem allowances to extent that such authority pertains to travel status of employees while enroute to, from, or between localities situated outside 48 contiguous States of United States and District of Columbia delegated to Administrator of General Services, see section 1(2) of Ex.
-Ord.
-No. 11609, July 22, 1971, 36 F.R.
-13747, set out as a note under [section 301 of Title 3](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title3-section301&num=0&edition=prelim), The President.

-Authority of President under subsec. (a) of this section to establish maximum rates of per diem allowances and reimbursements for actual and necessary expenses of official travel for employees of Government to extent that such authority pertains to travel status in localities in Alaska, Hawaii, the Commonwealth of Puerto Rico, and possessions of United States delegated to Secretary of Defense, see section 1(h) of Ex.
-Ord.
-No. 10621, set out as a note under [section 301 of Title 3](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title3-section301&num=0&edition=prelim).

 #### Retention of Travel Promotional Items
 Pub.
 L. 107–107, div.
 A, title XI, § 1116, Dec.
 28, 2001, 115 Stat.
-1241, provided that: “(a) Definition.—In this section, the term ‘agency’ has the meaning given that term under [section 5701 of title 5](./chapter-057-travel-transportation-and-subsistence.md#section-5701), United States Code. “(b) Retention of Travel Promotional Items.—To the extent provided under subsection (c), a Federal employee, member of the Foreign Service, member of a uniformed service, any family member or dependent of such an employee or member, or other individual who receives a promotional item (including frequent flyer miles, upgrade, or access to carrier clubs or facilities) as a result of using travel or transportation services obtained at Federal Government expense or accepted under [section 1353 of title 31](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section1353&num=0&edition=prelim), United States Code, may retain the promotional item for personal use if the promotional item is obtained under the same terms as those offered to the general public and at no additional cost to the Federal Government. “(c) Limitation.—Subsection (b)—“(1) applies only to travel that—“(A) is at the expense of an agency; or “(B) is accepted by an agency under [section 1353 of title 31](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section1353&num=0&edition=prelim), United States Code; and “(2) does not apply to travel by any officer, employee, or other official of the Government who is not in or under any agency. “(d) Regulatory Authority.—Any agency with authority to prescribe regulations governing the acquisition, acceptance, use, or disposal of any travel or transportation services obtained at Government expense or accepted under [section 1353 of title 31](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section1353&num=0&edition=prelim), United States Code, may prescribe regulations to carry out subsection (b) with respect to those travel or transportation services. “(e) Repeal of Superseded Law.— [Repealed section 6008 of Pub.
+1241, as amended by Pub.
+L. 116–92, div.
+A, title VI, § 606(c), Dec.
+20, 2019, 133 Stat.
+1425, provided that: “(a) Definitions.—In this section:“(1) The term ‘agency’ has the meaning given that term under [section 5701 of title 5](./chapter-057-travel-transportation-and-subsistence.md#section-5701), United States Code. “(2) The term ‘general public’ includes the Federal Government or an agency. “(b) Retention of Travel Promotional Items.—To the extent provided under subsection (c), a Federal employee, member of the Foreign Service, member of a uniformed service, any family member or dependent of such an employee or member, or other individual who receives a promotional item (including frequent flyer miles, upgrade, or access to carrier clubs or facilities) as a result of using travel or transportation services obtained at Federal Government expense or accepted under [section 1353 of title 31](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section1353&num=0&edition=prelim), United States Code, may retain the promotional item for personal use if the promotional item is obtained under the same terms as those offered to the general public and at no additional cost to the Federal Government. “(c) Limitation.—Subsection (b)—“(1) applies only to travel that—“(A) is at the expense of an agency; or “(B) is accepted by an agency under [section 1353 of title 31](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section1353&num=0&edition=prelim), United States Code; and “(2) does not apply to travel by any officer, employee, or other official of the Government who is not in or under any agency. “(d) Regulatory Authority.—Any agency with authority to prescribe regulations governing the acquisition, acceptance, use, or disposal of any travel or transportation services obtained at Government expense or accepted under [section 1353 of title 31](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section1353&num=0&edition=prelim), United States Code, may prescribe regulations to carry out subsection (b) with respect to those travel or transportation services. “(e) Repeal of Superseded Law.— [Repealed section 6008 of Pub.
 L. 103–355, formerly set out as a note below.] “(f) Applicability.—This section shall apply with respect to promotional items received before, on, or after the date of enactment of this Act [Dec.
 28, 2001].”

 #### Cost Savings for Official Travel
 Pub.
 L. 103–355, title VI, § 6008, Oct.
 13, 1994, 108 Stat.
 3367, related to maximizing practicable cost savings for official travel through use of frequent traveler programs, prior to repeal by Pub.
 L. 107–107, div.
 A, title XI, § 1116(e), Dec.
 28, 2001, 115 Stat.
 1241.

 #### Reports to Congress of Per Diem and Mileage Allowance Payments for Fiscal Years 1979 Through 1981; Rules and Regulations
-Section 3 of Pub.
-L. 96–346, for fiscal years 1979 to 1981, directed the Administrator of General Services to collect by fiscal year information with respect to agencies spending more than $5,000,000 annually on transportation of people, identifying general causes and purposes of travel and estimates of total payments, average cost and duration of trip, and identifying by specific agency of travel practices which appear to be inefficient and recommendations to Congress on the applicability of alternatives to travel as well as other techniques to improve use of travel in carrying out program objectives relating travel to mission.
+Pub.
+L. 96–346, § 3, Sept.
+10, 1980, 94 Stat.
+1148, for fiscal years 1979 to 1981, directed the Administrator of General Services to collect by fiscal year information with respect to agencies spending more than $5,000,000 annually on transportation of people, identifying general causes and purposes of travel and estimates of total payments, average cost and duration of trip, and identifying by specific agency of travel practices which appear to be inefficient and recommendations to Congress on the applicability of alternatives to travel as well as other techniques to improve use of travel in carrying out program objectives relating travel to mission.

+#### Delegation of Functions
+Authority of President under subsec. (a) of this section to establish maximum rates of per diem allowances to extent that such authority pertains to travel status of employees while enroute to, from, or between localities situated outside 48 contiguous States of United States and District of Columbia delegated to Administrator of General Services, see section 1(2) of Ex.
+Ord.
+No. 11609, July 22, 1971, 36 F.R.
+13747, set out as a note under [section 301 of Title 3](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title3-section301&num=0&edition=prelim), The President.

+Authority of President under subsec. (a) of this section to establish maximum rates of per diem allowances and reimbursements for actual and necessary expenses of official travel for employees of Government to extent that such authority pertains to travel status in localities in Alaska, Hawaii, the Commonwealth of Puerto Rico, and possessions of United States delegated to Secretary of Defense, see section 1(h) of Ex.
+Ord.
+No. 10621, set out as a note under [section 301 of Title 3](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title3-section301&num=0&edition=prelim).

 #### Ex.
 Ord.
 No. 12561.
 Delegation of Functions Re­lating to Travel Outside Continental United States
 Ex.
 Ord.
 No. 12561, July 1, 1986, 51 F.R.
 24299, provided: